Every year, taxpayers find themselves facing tax challenges such as:

 Source: www.irs.gov | Topic 425 – Passive Activities – Losses and Credits

-Section 1031 of the IRS Code allows an owner of eligible property to complete a tax-free exchange by purchasing “like-kind” replacement property with the property sales proceeds.
+Section 1031 of the IRS Code allows an owner of eligible property to complete a tax-deferred exchange by purchasing “like-kind” replacement property with the property sales proceeds.
 Such a transaction potentially allows deferral of up to 100% of the capital gains taxes otherwise due on the property sale.
 The IRS defines “like-kind” as any property owned for business or investment purposes.
 This includes raw land, farmland, residential rental and commercial properties.
 IRS Section 1031 does not apply to the exchange of stocks or bonds.

 Gains created by the sale of property are typically taxable at both federal and state levels.
 The following taxes may be deferred through a 1031 exchange: